embedthis/exp-blog/README.md

 * summary &mdash; Hash of options to apploy only on the blog summary page.
 * width &mdash; Width of the image.
 This is converted into a CSS style of the form: 'width-NN' where NN is the width rounded down to the nearest power of 10.
 Default is none.
+* widths &mdash; Array of image widths.
+The first element is the width for the summary page, and the second width is the width for the post page.
+Default is none.

 ## Get Pak